 With this in mind, we are planning for a return to on-campus, in-person instruction for fall 2021 at both the Vancouver and Chicago campuses.
 We will closely monitor public health guidance in both countries and modify our plans if needed.

 We are committed to supporting you and your educational goals.
-Although our staff and faculty are not physically on campus during this time, we are all fully available for phone calls and virtual meetings.
+Our admissions team is available for phone calls and virtual meetings with you as needed.
 Please reach out to your admissions advisor or [email protected] with any questions.

-With Adler University’s long history of campuses in two countries and our vast experience in virtual education, we can deliver the high-quality education required for our students to become the next generation of social change agents.
+With Adler University’s vast experience in both in-person and virtual education, we can deliver the high-quality education required for our students to become the next generation of social change agents.

 Vice President of Admissions

 Return to Campus Plans